Summary: Critique of Pure Reason (page 9)

 Transcendental Aesthetic

 What does transcendental aesthetic mean?
-Once again, understanding the title represents a significant step towards understanding this chapter.
+Once again, understanding the title represents a significant step towards understanding the chapter.

-In the final lines of the Introduction, Kant makes a fundamental distinction between two faculties that constitute our capacity for knowledge:
+In the final lines of the Introduction, Kant draws a fundamental distinction between the two faculties that constitute our capacity for knowledge:

 There are two sources of human knowledge, namely sensibility and understanding, through the former of which objects are given to us, while through the latter they are thought.

-This distinction corresponds to an intuitive idea: we receive various sensations from the external world (for instance, a sensation of cold, a colour, a smell, etc.), which are then analysed by the intellect.
+This distinction corresponds to an intuitive idea: we receive various sensations from the external world—a sensation of cold, a colour, a smell, and so on—which are then analysed by the intellect.

-However, Kant employs precise terminology: he does not speak of sensations received by our senses (which would give his analysis a largely biological character), but of intuitions provided by our sensibility.
-Likewise, he does not refer to ideas of the intellect, but rather to concepts of the understanding.
+Kant's terminology, however, is precise: he does not speak of sensations received by our senses—which would give his analysis a largely biological character—but of intuitions provided by our sensibility.
+Likewise, he does not refer to ideas of the intellect but to concepts of the understanding.

-It is this terminology that adds to the complexity of the work and often leads readers to feel discouraged.
-Indeed, today we use the terms intuition, sensibility, and aesthetic in quite different ways.
+It is this terminology that adds to the difficulty of the work and often discourages readers.
+Today, we use the terms intuition, sensibility, and aesthetic in quite different ways.

-For instance, we now speak of intuition as a kind of almost mystical premonition; sensibility and aesthetic belong to the artistic domain—we say that we are more or less sensitive to a painting or a piece of music, and aesthetics is the discipline that studies works of art.
+We now speak of intuition, for instance, as a kind of almost mystical premonition; sensibility and aesthetic belong to the artistic domain—we say that we are more or less sensitive to a painting or a piece of music, and aesthetics is the discipline that studies works of art.

 These meanings, however, are entirely absent from Kant's use of these terms.

-It is important to understand that when Kant speaks of intuition, he is referring to nothing other than sensations.
-However, he chooses a different term—most likely to avoid the biological connotation associated with the notion of sensation (Kant’s reflection on the faculty of knowledge is not a physiological study of the anatomy of the eye, for instance).
-His is a different approach—transcendental, as we have seen—one that examines the a priori conditions of knowledge.
-This difference in approach necessitates a specific terminology.
+When Kant speaks of intuition, it is important to understand that he is referring to nothing other than sensations.
+He chooses a different term—most likely to avoid the biological connotation associated with the notion of sensation (Kant's reflection on the faculty of knowledge is not a physiological study of the anatomy of the eye, for instance).
+His is a different approach—transcendental, as we have seen—one that examines the a priori conditions of knowledge, and this difference in approach requires a specific terminology.

 Similarly, sensibility and aesthetic had no artistic connotations in Kant's time.
 It was only later, following the work of philosophers such as Schiller and Hegel, that these terms acquired their modern artistic meaning.

-We must therefore take these terms in the precise sense that Kant assigns to them, understanding that they are more accurate and better suited to the theory he wishes to develop.
+We must therefore take these terms in the precise sense Kant assigns to them, bearing in mind that they are more accurate and better suited to the theory he wishes to develop.

-Sensibility, as a passive faculty, is that through which objects are given to us (in intuitions).
-Meanwhile, it is through the understanding that these objects are thought (by means of concepts).
+Sensibility, as a passive faculty, is that through which objects are given to us in intuitions; the understanding is that through which they are thought by means of concepts.

 Intuition and concept are complementary.
 Taken in isolation, neither can produce knowledge.
-Later, in the Introduction to the Transcendental Logic, Kant summarises this idea as follows:
+Later, in the Introduction to the Transcendental Logic, Kant sums this up as follows:

 Thoughts without content are empty; intuitions without concepts are blind.

-We must begin by studying sensibility, as it comes first in a chronological sense: an object is received before it is thought.
+We must begin by studying sensibility, as it comes first chronologically: an object is received before it is thought.
 As Kant states: The conditions under which objects of human knowledge are given must precede those under which the same objects are thought.

 It is in the first paragraph of the Transcendental Aesthetic that this faculty is described.